By Maya Hernández (Program Coordinator)

 The Prop 22 ballot measure allows corporations like Uber to continue exploiting workers as independent contractors.
 It also incentivized businesses such as the California grocery chain, Albertsons, to lay off their in-house unionized delivery drivers and hire DoorDash contractors instead.
 According to Idrian Mollaneda from the California Law Review, “Proposition 22, financed almost entirely by gig companies, is a case study in how businesses can purchase new laws.”
 The win for gig companies in California will likely have a ripple effect across the country, a very concerning prospect for workers who will need to fight even harder to resist this policy-making agenda.

 Victories of the labor movement

 The PRO Act is the most important and encouraging policy to be introduced to labor law in a long time – maybe ever, when considering the contemporary issues of the gig economy.
 If passed, the PRO Act would provide significant labor protections for all workers and restrictions against labor misclassification.
-The PRO Act would also strengthen unions, protect the right to strike, and protect digital organizing.
-Via this policy, the rights of workers recognized in the Universal Declaration of Human Rights would be propped up and promoted through a policy that puts their human rights first.
+The PRO Act would also strengthen unions, protect the right to strike and protect digital organizing.

 This past March, following two years of organizing, workers at an Amazon warehouse on Staten Island voted to unionize and become part of the Amazon Labor Union (ALU), a historic and monumental win for the e-commerce labor movement and one of the largest labor forces in the world.
 Immediately following this landmark win, unionization efforts at other Amazon locations in New York City began snowballing.
 The success of this worker-led struggle against the Amazon behemoth carries important stakes for the future – most notably, the question of whether workers’ ability to build a revolutionary labor movement is possible.